Rikverc/real-estate-map-internship/README.md

 # real-estate-map-internship

-A production-grade Android application built as a **proof of concept** to explore scalable, map-based real-estate discovery.
+A production-grade Android application built as a **proof of concept** to explore different ways to show real estate postings to the user.
-The goal was to validate architecture, data flow, and performance strategies for handling **location-driven listings**, pagination, and image loading at scale.
+The goal was to validate architecture, data flow, and performance strategies for handling **display of listings' location**, pagination, and image loading.

-The project focuses on **clean architecture**, **state-driven UI**, and **efficient data loading**, rather than UI polish.
+The project focuses on **clean architecture**, **state-driven UI**, and **efficient data loading**, the UI was nice and streamlined, but far from the focus.

 ---